 - ¼ cup water

-- 1 tbsp vegan Worcestershire sauce We use Annie’s or Wizard’s brands
+- 1 tablespoon vegan Worcestershire sauce We use Annie’s or Wizard’s brands

-- 2 tsp no-beef broth we use Better than Bouillon
+- 2 teaspoon no-beef broth we use Better than Bouillon

 Instructions